Father – Joseph Kennedy

 1917 (29th May)

-John Fitzgerald Kennedy (known as Jack) was born in Brookline Massachusetts to Joseph Patrick and Rose Fitzgerald Kennedy.
-He was the couple’s second child, his older brother Joseph Patrick (known as Joe) was born on 25th July 1915
+John Fitzgerald Kennedy (JFK) was born in Brookline Massachusetts to Joseph Patrick and Rose Fitzgerald Kennedy.
+Known as Jack, he was the couple’s second child, his older brother Joseph Patrick (known as Joe) was born on 25th July 1915

 1918 (13th September)